Bengali Mustard Fish Recipe: Extremely popular Bengali (Indian) fish recipe using homemade mustard paste, fish and Indian spices.

 Well, the paste is not your regular out of a can or processed jar stuff, but hand ground mustard on a traditional Indian stone grinder called ‘Sheel Nora‘ or something similar to mortar pestle.

 And in some of the houses, the paste is ground right before making the recipes that include mustard paste…..Hence I definitely say, it is the LOVE too 🙂

-The traditional mustard fish recipe calls only for mustard paste, some spices, mustard oil and fish however the recipe that I’m sharing also uses onion, garlic and ginger paste to make a thick sauce to cook the fish in.
+The traditional mustard fish recipe calls only for mustard paste, some spices, mustard oil and fish, however, the recipe that I’m sharing also uses onion, garlic and ginger paste to make a thick sauce to cook the fish in.

 If using tilapia or salmon, please be careful while frying as they both are very delicate and might break.

-Also, one of the trick is to fry the fish first and use the same utensil with extra oil to make the gravy/sauce as it enhances the taste further.
+One Great Trick is to fry the fish first and use the same utensil with extra oil to make the gravy/sauce as it enhances the taste further.

 ** If you don’t like the taste of mustard oil, you can use olive oil/canola oil/vegetable oil.

 Now Quickly SNAP A PICTURE & TAG :

 - 1 lb Trout Fish - Cut into equal pieces *